esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 In climate-related domains e.g. weather and climate science, earth observation science, or hydrology, data can be in many types and for different purposes.
-In this section, we will explore some common data formats.
+In this section, we will introduce some common and acceptable data formats.

 ### [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_model.html):

-It was originally developed for the Earth science community, but it can be used for **many kinds of data**.
-NetCDF views the world of scientific data in the same way that a geo-scientist might:
 ![NetCDF]({{ page.root }}/fig/netcdf-classic-uml.png)

+NetCDF was originally developed for the Earth science community, but it can be used for **many kinds of data**.
-- There are various quantities such as temperature or elevation located at points at particular coordinates in space and time.
+It views the world of scientific data in the same way that a geo-scientist might: there are various quantities such as temperature or elevation located at points at particular coordinates in space and time.

-- The quantities (here temperature or elevation) are stored as netCDF variables.
+The quantities (here temperature or elevation) are stored as netCDF variables whereas coordinates information is stored as netCDF dimensions.
-Variables are N-dimensional arrays of **data**, with a name.

-- The coordinates information are stored as netCDF dimensions.
-Dimensions have a length and a name.

-- A scientist also wants to store supporting information or **metadata**, such as the units, or some information about how the data were produced.
-The metadata is stored as netCDF attributes that are always single values or one-dimensional arrays.
+The **metadata**, such as the units, is stored as netCDF attributes.

 ### [GRIB](https://www.wmo.int/pages/prog/www/DPS/FM92-GRIB2-11-2003.pdf):

 GRIB stands for general regularly-distributed information in binary.
 It is **commonly used** by the [World Meteorological Organization](https://public.wmo.int/en) (WMO) for weather model data.

-- The representation of the data in the GRIB format is **independent of** any particular machine representation.

-- GRIB messages contain the **data** and **metadata**.

-- GRIB is used operationally worldwide by most meteorological centers, for Numerical Weather Prediction output.
+It is also used operationally worldwide by most meteorological centers, for Numerical Weather Prediction output.
 Some of the second-generation GRIB are used in Eumetcast of Meteosat Second Generation.
 Another example is the North American Mesoscale model.